wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 Licensed IDEs:

+   * <a href="#VisualStudioForMac">Visual Studio 2019 for Mac from Microsoft</a> (ported from Visual Studio)
    * IntelliJ and WebStorm and PhpStorm from JetBrains
-   * <a href="#VisualStudioForMac">Visual Studio for Mac from Microsoft</a>

-On-line (SaaS):
+   * BBEdit

+On-line browser-based (SaaS) avoids need for setup and makes collaboration easier:

-   * <a target="_blank" href="https://www.gitpod.io/">gitpod.io</a> is Chrome add-on which replaces the green "Clone or download" button with their "Gitpod" button to an on-line IDE in the cloud and automation.
+   * <a target="_blank" href="https://www.gitpod.io/">gitpod.io</a> is a Chrome add-on which replaces the green "Clone or download" button with their "Gitpod" button to an on-line IDE in the cloud and automation.

+   * <a href="#Cloud9">Cloud9 from Amazon</a> runs in an EC2 instance to provide a debugger and terminal to various dev enviornments for AWS Lambda serverless, CodeStar, CodeBuild, CodePipeline, etc.

 <hr />